REANNZ/etcbd-public/README.md

 * Copy the two files into the Apache certificates volume with:

         docker run -v `pwd`:/certs-in -v elk_apache-certs:/apache-certs -it --rm --name debcp debian:jessie cp /certs-in/server.crt /certs-in/server.key /apache-certs

+# Accessing the services

+The Admintool can be accessed at https://admin.example.org/

+The management interface of the Admnintool can be accessed at https://admin.example.org/admin/

+The management interface of the monitoring tools (Icingaweb2) can be accessed at https://monitoring.example.org:8443/icingaweb2/

+The web interface of the metrics tools (Kibana) can be accessed at https://metrics.example.org:9443/icingaweb2/

+# Configuring port numbers

+The configuration for the three services has been done to allow them to run on the same host (avoiding port clashes) - but that means Monitoring and Metrics web services run on nonstandard port numbers.

+If the tools are deployed on separate hosts, it would be desirable to run them on standard port numbers (as there is no longer the need to avoid port clashes).

+To make the Monitoring tools run on standard port numbers: edit `icinga/docker-compose.yml` and change the port mappings for the `icingaweb` service from:

+    ports:
+      # temporarily use alt ports to avoid clash with admintool
+      - "8080:80"
+      - "8443:443"

+to:

+    ports:
+      - "80:80"
+      - "443:443"

+and also change the `HTTPS_PORT` variable to match the new port number - i.e., from:

+    environment:
+        HTTPS_PORT: 8443

+to:

+    environment:
+        HTTPS_PORT: 443

+Restart the containers with:

+    cd etcbc-public/monitoring
+    docker-compose up -d

+To make the Metrics tools run on standard port numbers, edit `elk/docker-compose.yml` and change the port mappings for the `apache` service and the `HTTPS_PORT` environment variable the same way (and also restart the containers.

 # Updating deployed tools